 Semi Truck Accidents: Gross Negligence and Willful and Wanton Misconduct

+Gross negligence is widely recognized as being higher than ordinary negligence.
 For example, in the case of Bennett v.
 Woodard, 444 S.W.2d 89, a truck driver was held guilty of gross negligence by driving a heavy truck 40+ miles per hour in a 15 miles per hour zone.
-And in Peats v.
+In Peats v.
 Martin, 113 So.
 2d 902, a truck driver was held guilty of gross negligence when driving a loaded pulpwood truck upon the main traveled thoroughfare at night without rear lights or other appropriate warning devices and in stopping to make a left turn without determining whether the move could be made safely.

 In Carter v.
 LeBlanc Lumber Co., 37 So.
-2d 471, gross negligence was found where a log truck stopped on the main thoroughfare at night without rear lights or other warning devices.
-And in yet another instance, in Highbarger v.
-Thornock, 94 Idaho 829, gross negligence was established where a driver drove while his vision was obscured by a mud-splattered windshield.
+2d 471, gross negligence was found when a log truck stopped on the main thoroughfare at night without rear lights or other warning devices.
+In another instance, in Highbarger v.
+Thornock, 94 Idaho 829, gross negligence was established when a driver drove while his vision was obscured by a mud-splattered windshield.

-An injured party may show gross negligence by proving that the at-fault party had actually acknowledged that her conduct caused an extreme level of risk.
-The injured party may subsequently prove that the defendant's gross negligence by showing that, given the variables involved, a reasonable person would have known that her conduct created an extreme level of risk to the safety of other drivers.
-Purposeful indifference provides evidence, when shown at the moment of harm caused to the injured party, of the defendant's willingness not to care for the consequences of their behavior, which led to the harm.Showing Evidence of Gross Negligence
+An injured party may show gross negligence by proving that the at-fault party had acknowledged that her conduct caused extreme risk.
+The injured party may subsequently prove the defendant's gross negligence by showing that, given the variables involved, a reasonable person would have known that her conduct created an extreme level of risk to the safety of other drivers.
+Purposeful indifference provides evidence when shown at the moment of harm caused to the injured party, of the defendant's willingness not to care for the consequences of their behavior, which led to the harm.Showing Evidence of Gross Negligence

-In many cases, it is not enough to show that the defendant was simply careless or inattentive, or had a relatively minor lapse of judgment, or had made a mistake.
+In many cases, it is not enough to show that the defendant was careless or inattentive, had a relatively minor lapse of judgment, or had made a mistake.
 More must be shown.
 For example, in one case, a truck driver made a conscious decision not to pull over to the side of the road and stop his vehicle when he had a flat tire but instead knowingly and willfully continued to drive.
-This knowing and willful decision making, which ultimately led to a wreck, could be evidence of gross negligence.
-See Hylander v.
-Groendyke Transp, Inc., 732 S.W.2d 692.
+This knowing and willful decision-making, which ultimately led to a wreck, could be evidence of gross negligence.

 In one case where a truck driver left his stalled truck unattended, with fewer flares than required by law, and near a highway in darkness, a finding of gross negligence was established.
 Inter-City Trucking Co. v.
 Daniels, 178 S. W. 2d.

-In another situation, a semi-truck driver pulled a trailer that had no rear lights on a public highway while it was at night under circumstances where the truck driver had been trained to check the lights on the trailer.
-The employer of the truck driver had a policy that the lights should be checked each time the trailer left the truck yard, and he knew that operating the truck without trailer lights would be significantly dangerous.
-Furthermore, the driver was aware that one of the tail lights was non-operational.
+In another situation, a semi-truck driver pulled a trailer with no rear lights on a public highway while it was at night under circumstances where the truck driver had been trained to check the lights on the trailer.
+The truck driver's employer had a policy that the lights should be checked each time the trailer left the truck yard, and he knew that operating the truck without trailer lights would be significantly dangerous.
+Furthermore, the driver knew that one of the tail lights was non-operational.
 Had the driver simply taken the time to check the lights, a subsequent collision could have been avoided.
-Because the driver had purposely decided not to follow protocol and do a simple, and important task such as checking the lights, a court found the driver to have consciously disregarded a duty and was grossly negligent.
+Because the driver had purposely decided not to follow protocol and do a simple, important task such as checking the lights, a court found the driver to have consciously disregarded a duty and was grossly negligent.
 Strahan v.
 Davis, 872 S.W.2d.Trucking Companies Can Also Be Held Liable

-Trucking companies may be found grossly negligent as well in instances of failing to properly hire, train and supervise employees, which in turn results in grossly negligent behavior.
+Trucking companies may also be found grossly negligent in failing to properly hire, train, and supervise employees, resulting in grossly negligent behavior.
 In one case, a trucking company continued to employ and failed to discipline a driver who repeatedly violated numerous federal safety regulations.
-Given this, the company was found significantly indifferent and grossly negligent.
+Given this, the company was found to be significantly indifferent and grossly negligent.
 Dalworth Trucking Co. v.
 Bulen, 924 S.W.2d 728.

-It is also important to keep in mind the differences between willful and wanton misconduct and gross negligence.
+Remembering the differences between willful and wanton misconduct and gross negligence is essential.
 Subtle differences in these theories may mean the difference between acquiring punitive damages and not.
-The idea of gross negligence is closely related to that of willful and wanton misconduct in that gross negligence is determined to be a degree of negligence of greater magnitude than ordinary negligence.
-In contrast, willful and wanton misconduct is conduct which is either done with purposeful knowledge or intentionally, which results in a probable risk of severe bodily harm.
+The idea of gross negligence is closely related to willful and wanton misconduct in that gross negligence is determined to be a degree of greater magnitude than ordinary negligence.
+In contrast, willful and wanton misconduct is conduct that is either done with purposeful knowledge or intentionally, which results in a probable risk of severe bodily harm.
 Various jurisdictions use the two phrases and theories interchangeably, while others distinguish between the two.Contacting an Experienced Truck Accident Attorney